Boucksom-Zariski and Weyl chambers on irreducible holomorphic symplectic manifolds: Background, notations and conventions

 \section{Background, notations and conventions}

-Let us start by recalling what is an irreducible holomorphic symplectic manifold. \begin{defn} An irreducible holomorphic symplectic manifold is a simply connected compact K\"ahler manifold $Y$, such that $H^0(Y,\Omega^2_Y)=\mathbb{C}\sigma$, where $\sigma$ is an holomorphic symplectic form. \end{defn} For a general introduction to the subject, we refer the reader to \cite{Joyce}.
+Let us start by recalling what is an irreducible holomorphic symplectic manifold. \begin{defn} An irreducible holomorphic symplectic manifold is a simply connected compact K\"ahler manifold $Y$, such that $H^0(Y,\Omega^2_Y)=\mathbb{C}\sigma$, where $\sigma$ is a holomorphic symplectic form. \end{defn} For a general introduction to the subject, we refer the reader to \cite{Joyce}.
 We will work in the projective setting, thus in what follows we assume that $X$ is a projective IHS manifold of complex dimension $2n$.
 A prime divisor on $X$ will be a reduced and irreducible hypersurface.
-Thanks to the work \cite{Beau} of Beauville, there exists a quadratic form on $H^2(X,\mathbb{C})$ generalizing the intersection form on a surface.
+We said that $H^2(X,\mathbb{C})$ can be endowed with a quadratic form $q_X$, known as the Beauville-Bogomolov-Fujiki form.
 In particular, choosing the symplectic form $\sigma$ in such a way that $\int_X(\sigma\overline{\sigma})^n=1$, one can define